cochetstephane/CapStone/README.md

   unzip("Coursera-SwiftKey.zip")
 }

-2- Establish the n-grams
+2- Establish the n-grams in report_phase2_ter.Rmd

-3- A step further with LDA Topic modelling
+3- A step further with LDA Topic modelling in Report_Phase2_quanteda_1.R

+4- Presentation of report on the .html file

-4- The shiny App for a demo tool
+5- The shiny App for a demo tool